-‘America First Light’: Afghanistan withdrawal brings a Biden Doctrine into focus
+‘America First Lite’: Afghanistan withdrawal brings a Biden Doctrine into focus

 Radoslaw Sikorski, a member of the European Parliament who chairs the delegation for U.S. relations, said that though Biden and Trump have vast stylistic and policy differences, Biden has some echoes of his predecessor’s “America First” attitude.

-In Biden’s first speech after the fall of Kabul, for instance, “the language was not as nationalistic but the logic was similar” to that of the Trump administration, Sikorski said.
+In Biden’s first speech after the fall of Kabul, for instance, “the language was not as nationalistic, but the logic was similar” to that of the Trump administration, Sikorski said.
 “Namely, that America should not seek monsters to slay abroad.”

 It’s an approach Sikorski favors, but the implementation has been painful, especially in Afghanistan, and it carries risks, he said.